-Make this scrumptious plum and saskatoon berry pie that’s beautiful enough for entertaining, yet humble enough for simple Sunday family dinners.
+This plum and Saskatoon berry pie is beautiful for entertaining, yet humble enough for simple Sunday family dinners.
 An easy and scrumptious skillet dessert made with fresh fruit and puff pastry.

 Fortunately, Sandi is a pro-picker by now with her bucket tied to a string around her neck.
 That was the ingenuity of her daughter, Madeline.
 I’m a little out of practice from my farm-girl-raspberry-picking days, but with combined efforts, I walked away with a gallon pail full.
 Not bad.